 3. Don’t Treat First-Years as Equals

-Even if you like them and drink beers with them and occasionally hit up strip clubs with them, at the end of the day, you need to keep pushing the shit downhill.
-You don’t want to be in a situation where some first-year is questioning why he has to work on a Friday night while you’re getting lap dances.
+Even if you like them and drink beers with them and occasionally hit up clubs with them, at the end of the day, you need to keep pushing the shit downhill.
+You don’t want to be in a situation where some first-year is questioning why he has to work on a Friday night while you’re eating steak.
 So set him straight early and keep your boundaries—but occasionally throw him a bone and buy him a nice dinner or scotch on your own dime.
-(Well, maybe get it reimbursed later by the HR chick you banged but now keeps torturing you over CLE credits.)
 Let him think you appreciate his efforts.
 It will go a long way when he’s covering your ass because you’re nursing a hangover and neglecting to make sure the closing is going smoothly.

 4. Put a Whiteboard Up in Your Office